The latest on COVID-19 cases across Texoma

 WICHITA FALLS, Texas (TNN) - Here’s the latest on COVID-19 cases that have been reported across Texoma.

+Judge Campbell also confirmed the patient that was Clay County’s first reported death had been living in Wichita County for the last 10 years, and that his previous residence was in Petrolia.

-In Wilbarger County, the Wilbarger General Hospital is reporting a total of 41 cases along with 28 total recoveries.
+In Wilbarger County, the Wilbarger General Hospital is reporting 43 COVID-19 cases.

-In Montague County, the Nocona News is reporting a total of 49 COVID-19 cases.
-The county also has one death, 3 active cases and 43 recoveries.
-Their report also says they’re relying on local data as the state tracker is lagging behind.
+Baylor County Emergency Management officials are reporting one new COVID-19 case for a total of 14 along with 5 recoveries.
+One person remains hospitalized and there have been 131 negative tests.

 In Young County, the Graham Regional Medical Center is reporting the county has seen a total of 277 COVID-19 cases with 208 of them recovering.